 3. How to propagate succulents from offsets

 The easiest and fastest way for succulent propagation success is to obtain some offsets from a mother plant.
-These offsets are also known as pups and many succulent species naturally spread by producing them.
-Your succulent will often be surrounded by tiny versions of itself that have sprouted from the soil after a while of growing, especially if it’s healthy and doing well.
+These offsets are also known as pups, and many succulent species naturally spread by producing them.
+Your succulents will often be surrounded by tiny versions of themselves that have sprouted from the soil after a while of growing, especially if it’s healthy and doing well.

 Succulent pups are generally not very tightly connected to the mother plant, making them easy to separate.
-The bonus is that they often already have their own root system, so with these it’s really just a case of separating, potting up and almost guaranteed success.
+The bonus is that they often already have their own root system, so with these, it’s just a case of separating, potting up, and almost guaranteed success.

-If your succulent has grown offsets that you’d like to separate, the easiest way to do so is to wait until it’s time to repot (which probably won’t be long, since the plant’s own babies will start crowding the pot eventually!).
-When everyone has been uprooted you can just snip the connection to the mother plant and pot up the babies separately.
+If your succulent has grown offsets that you’d like to separate, the easiest way to do so is to wait until it’s time to re-pot (which probably won’t be long, since the plant’s babies will start crowding the pot eventually!).
+When everyone has been uprooted, you can snip the connection to the mother plant and pot up the babies separately.

 Once a pup has been potted up, continue watering it as you would any succulent: let the soil dry out fully and then flood it.
 No plant likes being moved, so prepare for some degree of shriveling and possibly some leaf drop.
 Nothing to worry about, as the succulent will most likely bounce back within a few weeks.
 Seeing new growth?
 As with stem cuttings, that’s a surefire sign of success.

-Succulent propagation from offsets works well for species that don’t have a stem but instead sprout their leaves from a central point.
-This includes Agavas, Aloe, Sansevieria (pictured below), Gasteria, Haworthia and more!
+Tip: Succulent propagation from offsets works well for species that don’t have a stem but instead sprout their leaves from a central point.
+This includes Agavas, Aloe, Sansevieria (pictured below), Gasteria, Haworthia, and more!

 4. How to grow a succulent from seed

-Growing a plant from seed can’t exactly be considered classic propagation as we’ve understood it in this article, but since it’s such a fun project it’s worth a mention.
-You can obtain seeds from any succulents in your own collection that have flowered and been pollinated, or you can try buying them online from a trustworthy source.
+Growing a plant from seed can’t exactly be considered classic propagation as we’ve understood it in this article.
+But since it’s such a fun project, it’s worth a mention.
+You can obtain seeds from any succulents in your collection that have flowered and been pollinated, or you can try buying them online from a trustworthy source.